zackjsorensen/startup/notes.md

     Needed so a user can access webiste using the domain name
     Domain Naming System --> the global system that maps human-readable hostnames to the IP address
     Contain useful info to help find a the IP address you're looking for

+## Responsive Design

+    header { flex: 0;} // makes the header a fixed size, the minimum size to display the content.
+Displayed as block h1 {
+  display: inline;
+  float: left;
+  padding-right: 20px;
+} // puts the h1s on the same line, floated to left of the parent, with 20px between them all